WRopero/data_challenge_repo/README.md

 To expose the App: ```docker run -p 8000:8000 fastapiapp ```

-The source code was taken from github.
+The source code was taken from github (doing a git clone of this code).
 The git client was installed in the Ec2 instance.

 Installing docker within the Amazon Linux Free tier instance:
 - `sudo dnf update -y`